 Other titles include the Indian Daily News published in Calcutta, West Bengal; the Bangalore Spectator published in Bangalore, Karnataka; and Times of India published by The Times Group in Bombay, Maharashtra.

-The highest number of pages can be found in the Englishman’s Overland Mail with over 62,000 pages to ready stretching from 1864 to 1928.
+Meanwhile, the Englishman’s Overland Mail has over 62,000 pages to read stretching from 1864 to 1928.
 The first issue opens with new of the money market, opium sales and the arrival of the new viceroy, Sir John Lawrence.
 Each front page contains a list of contents to help you jump straight into local intelligence, medical reports and shipping intelligence.

 Within the Indian titles, you will find some dated and offensive language; such as calling native labourers coolies.
 These labourers were often used for tea cultivation on the tea plantations of Assam.
 After the abolition of slavery, many were forced into systems of indentured servitude.

 This article discusses a recent Act of Parliament suggesting the change from payment for work completed to a fixed rate.
 It argues that planters would end up paying labourers even if they are lazy while those who could have completed double the amount of work will lose out on high rates of pay.
 The Act would also limit contracts to three years, defining the minimum pay, no work on Sunday or no more than six hours, no more than nine hours on the other six days of the week.

 In 1835, a Baptist missionary, William Carey, started The Friend of India.
 Later the newspaper was purchased by Robert Knight who already owned The Statesman.
 In 1883, Knight combined the two newspapers and it became The Friend of India and Statesmen.
 It was a large, weekly title producing 16 pages each week.
 It brought news of municipal affairs, changes in the law and domestic occurrences like in this article from 1852 (insert left).